Raja Bhaskara Sethupathi of Ramnad, the Guardian of Rama Setu, Tamil Nadu and Swami Vivekananda

 pinterest.com

 The Estate of Ramnad was actually a permanently settled Zamindari Estate established by Raghunatha Kilavan in the late 17th century.
 It included the Ramnad, a subdivision of the Madura district later came to be known as Ramnad district of the erstwhile Madras Presidency in the colonial India from 1801 to 1949.
-The seat of power being Ramanathapuram, in 1803, the small Kingdom was converted to a Zamindari by the British.
-Reason: It covered a small area-Ramanathapuram , not good enough to recognize as the kingdom.
+The seat of power being Ramanathapuram, in 1803 , the small Kingdom was converted into a Zamindari Estate by the British.
+Reason: It covered a small area-Ramanathapuram, not good enough to recognize as the kingdom.
+"Ramnad Kingdom" which was also called as "Maravar Kingdom" by the British.

 The male rulers of Ramanathapuram carried the hereditary title of Sethupathi or "protector of the bridge", referring to the legendary passage across the sea from Ramanathapuram to Sri Lanka.
 The appellation - Sethupathi is connected to the holy bridge in Tamil called Ramar Palam (also called Rama's Bridge, or Adam's bridge).
-Mythologically, it is purported to have been built by Lord Sri Rama. and his retinue.
-The rulers, being staunch Hindu, had a Linga (Ramalinga) built at Rameswaram and are the caretakers of huge temple dedicated to Ramanatha swamy.
+Mythologically, it is purported to have been built by Lord Sri Rama and his retinue.
+The rulers, being staunch Hindu, had a Linga (Ramalinga) built at Rameswaram and are the caretakers of a huge temple dedicated to Ramanatha swamy.

-During the colonial rule, in 1990 the rulers paid an annual tribute of Rs.
-3.75lakhs to the colonial government for the Zamindary estate.
+During the colonial rule, in 1790 the rulers paid an annual tribute of Rs.
+3.75lakhs to the Presidency government for the Zamindary estate.
 In 1790, Ramnad came under the British rule (East India company) because of misrule by the head, an excuse often used by the British to seize the land and the ruler was deposed in 1795 .
-The British then deprecated the kingdom to a Zamindari and the king's sister became the head in 1803 by a permanent Sanad (title).
+The British then deprecated the kingdom to a Zamindari status and the king's sister became the head in 1803 by a permanent Sanad (title).
 Since that time on until India's freedom in 1947, Ramnad had been ruled by the queen and her descendants.

 Raja of Ramnad, TN.
 Bhaskara Sethupathy en.wikibedia.ru